eXascaleInfolab/vadetis/README.md

 With Vadetis in production mode running, login into the Django admin backend.

-Under Sites, add an entry with:
+Under Sites, add an entry with your domain name, e.g.:

 Domain Name: http://vadetis.exascale.info (or https://vadetis.exascale.info if SSL is configured)